Elementary School 0830 (8:30am) to 1530 (3:30pm)

 What grade levels does CMA currently offer?

-CMA currently offers K-9th for the 2018-19 school year.
+CMA currently offers K-11 for the 2020-2021 school year.
 We will be adding a grade level every year until we reach 12th grade.

 What is the birthday cutoff for entering kindergarten and first grade?